paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 ```
 ````

-An example is provided in ref eee_8_5_9`.
+An example is provided in {numref}`eee_8_5_9`.

 (eee_8_5_8_4)=
 ### Failure distribution

 Once the tests have shown {term}`wear-out failures <Wear-out failure>`, a suitable failure distribution which fits to the wear-out phenomenon of the components has to be determined.

-The third part of the bathtub curve can be represented by several potential distributions, see ref methodologies` for details.
+The third part of the bathtub curve can be represented by several potential distributions, see {numref}`methodologies` for details.
 The most common used distributions for the wear-out of {term}`EEE` components are the Weibull distribution with two or three parameters (introducing a shift *τ* in the two-parameter model $f(t-\tau)$), and the Lognormal distribution.

 The Weibull distribution is often used to model "weakest link" failures such as dielectric breakdown and thermo mechanical failures due to solder joints degradation {cite:p}`eee-JEP122H`.
 The complete methodology to define a Weibull distribution model is provided in document {cite:p}`eee-ADS-RPDSM-FR`.